adewg/ICAR/README.md

 Developers may wish to start by reading OpenAPI specification examples in the **\url-schemes** folder in their favourite OpenAPI specification editor.
 You can also [view the basic example Url Scheme using the swagger editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/adewg/ICAR/ADE-1/url-schemes/exampleUrlScheme.json).

+## Code Generation
+Developers will likely take one or more of the **url-schemes** and generate their own code wrappers using **[openapi-generator](https://github.com/OpenAPITools/openapi-generator)** or an equivalent generation tool.
+Version 1.5 and later of this specification has been tested with **OpenAPI Generator version 7.9.0** or above and conform to the OpenAPI '3.1' specification as much as possible (and JSON Schema 2020-12).
+We value feedback on code generation, noting that some implementers have needed to make adjustments to get Java generation to work.
+Many implementers may find the bundled URL scheme a useful starting point for code generation.

 ## Schema Bundling
 This script automates the process of combining individual model files into one schema, making it easier to manage and use in code generation tasks.
 It ensures all necessary model files are included and prepares the schema for use with tools like Redocly CLI.
 The script takes a list of JSON schema files located in the url-schemes directory and bundle them into corresponding files in the bundled-schemes directory.